 How to cite this article:

-Pooja Bharadwaj, Veena Kalburgi and N Sai Sri Harsha.
+Pooja Bharadwaj, Veena Kalburgi, N Sai Sri Harsha.
 Comparative evaluation of alpha amylase levels in serum and saliva of healthy individuals and subjects with chronic periodontitis.
-International Journal of Applied Dental Sciences.
-2020; 6(2): 15-18.
+Int J Appl Dent Sci 2020;6(2):15-18.